-One day in February 2019, I was at the Lorraine in the Francisville neighborhood of Philadelphia.
-People were talking about a letter that they’d received, which claimed that all the food that they’d eaten since the first grade was still alive in their bodies, and that the only way to save themselves was to be mixed with molten metal and be turned into steel statues.
+One day in February 2019, I was at the Lorraine, a bar in the Francisville neighborhood of Philadelphia.
+People were talking about a letter that they’d received, and someone produced a copy.
+It claimed that all the food that they’d eaten since the first grade was still alive in their bodies, and that the only way to save themselves was to be mixed with molten metal and be turned into steel statues.
 The letter suggested meeting at a vacant lot in Brewerytown to discuss it further, and ended with “Do attend.”

 Pretty standard stuff.

 Many people attended.
 I attended.
 To my knowledge, no steel furnace was erected, but there was certainly a fair amount of steel furnace cosplay.
 Mostly, it was just people enjoying a buzz, feeling like they were in on a joke, reveling in this bizarre life.

 Whenever I kick the switch on the DO ATTEND pedal and its little furnace light flickers on and my guitar becomes an unwieldy saturated mess, I go back there just a little bit.
 Do your thing, Philly.

 DO ATTEND is a simple two-transistor fuzz, built from spare parts.
 Instead of having a potentiometer for the fuzz, it has a fixed resistor so that the fuzz is always pegged, and there is instead a potentiometer on the bias of of the first transistor so that it will do the gated thing where it barely works.
 The other knob is volume.
 A traditional Fuzz Face uses germanium PNP transistors, but this has silicon NPNs (BC183s).
 The circuitboard isn’t much bigger than the switch.